cfhaak/dse-static-template/run_it.md

 2. Open your favorite terminal.
 Navigate to the base directory of this repo.
 Run ant.
 3. XML files placed in data/editions get transformed to html-files and saved in the html folder.
 You can provide your own files and customize the xslt scripts in the xslt folder.
 4. If you want to see the resulting page, navigate to the html folder, run an server (```python -m http.server --bind 127.0.0.1```) and check the page in your browser

-## Publish page
-You can easily publish the  page online via github pages.
-Just configure the permissions and run the workflow.

-### Keep in mind that publishing a website might require you to provide information satisfying certain legal requirements.
-(Eg. DSGVO/Offenlegungspflicht)